Minimising Net Greenhouse Gas (GHG) Emissions

 The captured methane gas is subsequently harnessed as fuel to generate electricity for use in the mill and estates, workers' housing as well as to local communities.
 All of the group's mills are now fitted with a methane capture system.

-To-date, we have 13 POME-biogas plants with 3 new ones to be commissioned by end-2019.
+To-date, we have 15 POME-biogas plants are in operations.
 We are the first major group in the industry to commit to extending this initiative to all our mills since 2010.

-By capturing and using this gas, the group total CO² emission saving is equivalent to 520,000 tonnes per annum.
-This is equivalent to the amount of carbon emitted by 115,000 cars in one year.
+By capturing and using this gas, approximately the group total CO² emission saving is equivalent to 750,000 tonnes per annum.
+This is equivalent to the amount of carbon emitted by 163,000 cars in one year.

 Location of the POME-Biogas Plants: